 According to published literature, the satisfaction in men after rhinoplasty is lower than in women.
 There are different theories for this but one of the main reasons is that because cosmetic rhinoplasty is more common in women, many surgeons will inadvertently feminize the nose.
 Dr. Linkov understands that most men seek a masculine appearance that fits with the rest of their facial features, and strives to achieve that for every one of his NYC male rhinoplasty patients.

-The cost of a male rhinoplasty, like any nose job surgery, will vary based on provider, location, and anticipated complexity of the procedure.
+The cost of a male rhinoplasty in New York, like any nose job surgery, will vary based on provider, location, and anticipated complexity of the procedure.
 In general, the surgeon’s fees start at $5000 and go up from there.
 Facility fees and anesthesia fees carry additional costs, as well as implants if used, and all of this should be discussed with you by the office staff to help you make an informed decision.

 A male nose rhinoplasty can help with breathing.
 A deviated septum can be corrected.
 A collapsed nasal valve can be stented.
 An enlarged inferior turbinate inside the nose can be reduced.
 Dr. Linkov has discovered that many male patients who present with difficulty breathing through both nostrils have a weak nasal tip.